History of Paraguay: El Supremo Dictador

-In 1820, four years after the Congress had named Francia dictator for life with the title Supremo Dictator Perpetuo de la Republica del Paraguay (Supreme Dictator in Perpetuity), Francia's security system uncovered and quickly crushed a plot by the élite to assassinate El Supremo.
-Francia arrested almost 200 prominent Paraguayans among whom were all the leading figures of the 1811 independence movement, and executed most of them.
-In 1821 Francia struck against the Spanish-born elite, summoning all of Paraguay's 300 or so peninsulares to Asunción's main square, where he accused them of treason, had them arrested, and held them in jail for 18 months.
-They were released only after agreeing to pay an enormous collective indemnity of 150,000 pesos (about 75 percent of the annual state budget), an amount so large that it broke their predominance in the Paraguayan economy.
+Francia detested the political culture of the old regime and considered himself a revolutionary.
+He admired and emulated the most radical elements of the French Revolution.
+Some commentators did compare him to the Jacobin Maximilien de Robespierre.
+In 1820, Francia's security system uncovered and quickly crushed a plot by the elite to assassinate El Supremo, as he was then known.
+Francia arrested almost 200 prominent Paraguayans among whom were most of the leading figures of the 1811 independence movement.
+In 1821 Francia again struck against the Spanish-born elite, summoning all of Paraguay's 300 or so peninsulares to Asunción's main square, where he accused them of treason, had them arrested, and held them in jail for months.
+They were released only after agreeing to pay an enormous collective indemnity of 100,000 pesos, an amount so large that, together with the long reclusion imposed upon them, was enough to break their predominance in the Paraguayan economy.
+Eventually, El Supremo came to personally control every aspect of Paraguayan public life.
+No decision at the state level could be made without his approval.

-In order to destroy the colonial racial hierarchy which had discriminated against him because of his mixed blood, Francia forbade Europeans from marrying other Europeans, thus forcing the élite to choose spouses from the local population.
+In order to destroy the colonial racial hierarchy, Francia forbade Europeans from marrying other Europeans, thus forcing the élite to choose spouses from the local population.
 He sealed Paraguay's borders to the outside world and executed anyone who attempted to leave.
-Foreigners who managed to enter Paraguay had to remain there in virtual arrest for years.
+Foreigners who managed to enter Paraguay were not allowed to leave afterwards.
 Both of these decisions actually helped to solidify the Paraguayan identity.
 There no longer were separate racial identities; all inhabitants had to live within the borders of Paraguay and build a new society which has created the modern Paraguayan society in which Hispanic and Guaraní roots were equally strong.

-Paraguayan international trade stopped almost completely.
-The decline ruined exporters of yerba maté and tobacco.
-These measures fell most harshly on the members of the former ruling class of Spanish or Spanish-descended church officials, military officers, merchants, and hacendados (large landowners).
-The state soon developed native industries in shipbuilding and textiles, a centrally planned and administered agricultural sector, which was more diversified and productive than the prior export monoculture, and other manufacturing capabilities.
-These developments supported Francia's policy of economic self-sufficiency.